 Measuring website speed

-The main question: what needs to be measured?
+The main question is: what needs to be measured?
 There are many metrics for the speed of sites, but there are not so many basic ones.

-First, this time to the first byte (TTFB – time to first byte) is the time from the start of the download process to the receipt of the first portion of data from the server.
+First, is time to the first byte (TTFB – time to first byte) which is the time from the start of the download process to the receipt of the first portion of data from the server.
 This is the main metric for server optimization.

-Fourth, this is the full load of the page: the time before the end of the main activity of the browser, all the main and deferred resources are loaded.
+Fourth, is the full loading of the page: the time before the end of the main activity of the browser, all the main and deferred resources are loaded.

 These basic metrics are measured in seconds.
 It is also useful to have an estimate of the amount of traffic for the third and fourth metrics.
 Traffic needs to be known to assess the effect of connection speed on load time.